LuckyCrack/OpenCore-Themes/README.md

 ### Custom Icon Setup (Linux icon etc.)
 *  Misc > Boot > PickerAttribute: 1
 *  Place the icon(eg. Linux-Dark.icns) in the Root Directory of the Drive
-*  Rename it to ".VoumeIcon.icns"
+*  Rename it to ".VolumeIcon.icns"
 -  For APFS file systems
    * Mount "Preboot" and add the ".VoumeIcon.icns" at Preboot volume in per-volume directory (/System/Volumes/Preboot/{GUID}/ when mounted at default location within macOS)
 * More Info [Here](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) See Section 8.3 Boot Properties > 6.
 PickerAttributes